-WASHINGTON — Orders to U.S. factories for long-lasting manufactured goods fell in May, pulled down by a sharp drop in demand for aircraft.
-But a category that reflects business investment rose last month, a hopeful sign for manufacturing.
+WASHINGTON — Orders to U.S. factories for long-lasting manufactured goods tumbled in December, with a key category that tracks business investment plans falling for a second straight month.